opendri/opendri.github.com/guide/chapter0.md

 5. Collate shared documents that can be used as templates for future implementations of OpenDRI practices.

 ## A Note on Style of this Guide
-The guide is written as an assembling of concise descriptions of practices around OpenDRI.
+The guide is written as an assembly of concise descriptions of practices around OpenDRI.
 This approach allows for several dynamics:

 1. Easy Reading
 2. Simplified Translation